pxai/dockerfile-samples/ansible-linux/README.md

 This linux can be run and you can try ansible playbooks on it.
 The docker machine stays alive so you can manually check if commands ran correctly.

+## Generate ssh keys
+If you want to be able to run playbooks through ssh, it's convenient to allow direct access.
+First execute create-ssh-keys.sh and copy the private file to your $HOME/.ssh dir

 ## Building
 ```bash
 docker build -t my-ansible-image .